-- A copy of the financial audit report or written notification that an audit report is not required will need to be submitted no later than March 31, 2025. - Supplemental request must be requested no later than March 1st, 2025 - Any amendments must be initiated by June 1, 2025. - Invoices are due on the 10th of each month. - Final invoices for FY25 are due by July 22, 2025, for local services. - Providers must submit a comprehensive Inventory Report by August 31, 2025, following the completion of the contract year.
+- A copy of the Single Financial Audit Report or written notification that an audit report is not required will need to be submitted no later than March 31, 2026. - Any amendments must be initiated by March 31, 2026. - Invoices are due on the 10th of each month. - Final invoices for FY26 are due by July 21, 2026, for local services. - Providers must submit a comprehensive Inventory Report by August 31, 2026, following the completion of the contract year.
 Please note that nonconsumable items with a useful life greater than one year and purchased with OAE funds will revert to OAE at the project's or program closure's end.
+Inventory Reports will only need to be submitted and not cloned.
+Once reports are reviewed by FMC Branch, the report will be cloned for the upcoming FY.